koajs/koa/docs/guide.md

 app.use(responseTime);
 ```

-  If you're a front-end developer you can think any code before `yield next;` as the "capture" phase,
-  while any code after is the "bubble" phase.
   Here's another way to write the same thing, inline:

 ```js
 app.use(function(next){